 Wage Theft Transparency Act

 The Wage Theft Transparency Act makes public all final determinations from the Division of Labor Standards and Statistics where an employer has been found in violation of Colorado wage and hour law.
 The Division posts a spreadsheet to its website identifying all employers against whom an adverse decision was rendered, the date of the award and the amount of the award, and whether fines were assessed.
-See Decisions Published by Colorado Department of Labor.

 Statute of Limitations Under The Colorado Wage Act

-Attorneys’ Fees and Costs Under The Colorado Wage Act
+May an Employee or Employer Recover Attorneys’ Fees and Costs in an action under The Colorado Wage Act?

 Both employees and employers may recover attorneys’ fees and costs as prevailing parties in an action under the Colorado Wage Act.
 If an employee recovers a greater amount than the amount tendered by the employer prior to litigation, then the Court may award the employee reasonable attorneys’ fees and costs.